Kraków: Sports

-Kraków was the host city of the 2014 FIVB Men's Volleyball World Championship and 2016 European Men's Handball Championship.
-It has also been selected as the European City of Sport for 2014.

-Football is one of the most popular sports in the city.
-The two teams with the largest following are thirteen-time Polish champion Wisła Kraków, and five-time champion Cracovia, both founded in 1906 as the oldest still existing in Poland.
+Football is the most popular sport in the city.
+The two football teams with the largest following are thirteen-time Polish champion Wisła Kraków, and five-time champion Cracovia, both founded in 1906 as the oldest still existing in Poland.
 They have been involved in the most intense rivalry in the country and one of the most intense in all of Europe, known as the Holy War (Święta Wojna).
-Other football clubs include Hutnik Kraków, Wawel Kraków, and one-time Polish champion Garbarnia Kraków.
+Other football clubs include Hutnik Kraków, Wawel Kraków, Wieczysta Kraków and one-time Polish champion Garbarnia Kraków.
 There is also the first-league rugby club Juvenia Kraków.
 Kraków has a number of additional, equally valued sports teams including twelve-time Polish ice hockey champions Cracovia and the twenty-time women's basketball champions Wisła Kraków.
 The Cracovia Marathon, with thousands of participants from two dozen countries annually, has been held in the city since 2002.
-Poland's first F1 racing driver Robert Kubica was born and brought up in Kraków, as was former WWE tag team champion Ivan Putski, and Top 10 ranked women's tennis player Agnieszka Radwańska.

 The construction of a new Tauron Arena Kraków began in May 2010; for concerts, indoor athletics, hockey, basketball, futsal and other events.
-The facility area has 61,434 m2, with maximum area of the arena court of 4 546 m2.
-The average capacity is 18,000 for concerts, and 15,000 for sport events, with maximum number of spectators being 22,000.
+The facility has an area of 61,434 m2, with a maximum arena court area of 4,546 m2.
+The average capacity is 18,000 for concerts, and 15,000 for sport events, with the maximum number of spectators being 22,000.
 The Arena boasts Poland's largest LED media façade, with a total surface of 5,200 m2 of LED strip lighting, wrapping around the stadium, and one of Europe's largest LED screens, measuring over 540 m2.

+Kraków was the host city of the 2014 FIVB Men's Volleyball World Championship and 2016 European Men's Handball Championship.
+It was also selected as the European City of Sport for 2014.
 Kraków was bidding to host the 2022 Winter Olympics with Jasná but the bid was rejected by a majority (69.72%) of the vote in a referendum on 16 May 2014.
-The referendum was organised after a wave of criticism from citizens who believed that the Olympics would not promote the city.
-The organizing committee of "Krakow 2022" spent almost $40,000 to pay for a citizen-approved logo, but many citizens considered this a waste of public money.
-The committee was rumoured to have fraudulently used several million zlotys for unknown expenses.

-In May 2019, the Polish Olympic Committee announced Kraków as host of the Polish bid for the 2023 European Games, On 22 June 2019, The European Olympic Committees at the General Assembly in Minsk, Belarus announced that Kraków will host the 2023 edition.
+Krakow and the Malopolska region hosted the 2023 European Games from 21 June to 2 July 2023.
+More than 7,000 athletes representing 49 countries participated.